-How Successful Is Stem Cell Therapy and How Long Will It Last?
+How Successful Is Cellular Treatment and How Long Will It Last?

 This is without a doubt one of the most frequent question we are asked in our practice during new patient consultations.